 The best way to maximize your investment in a virtual training tool is to maximize the quality of your programs by encouraging collaboration between your participants.
 Take time to design creative exercises that engage participants, deliver results, and exceed expectations.

 Interested in learning more about instructional design in the virtual classroom?
-Learn how you can earn your Virtual Classroom Instructional Designer Badge and receive information about our Virtual Classroom Instructional Designer Certificate course by clicking on the graphic below.
+Learn how you can earn your Virtual Classroom Instructional Designer Badge and receive information about our Virtual Classroom Design Mastery Series certificate course by clicking on the graphic below.